metaplex-foundation/docs/docs/candy-machine-v2/03-Configuration.md

 - noMutable

 If this satisfies the requirement for your project, save these settings to a file (e.g., `config.json`) and you are ready to start uploading your items and create a Candy Machine.
 Below we will discuss other configuration examples that represent specific use-cases.
 These examples will use the settings above as a starting point.

+> It is important that the `number` property value matches the number of items in your Candy Machine.

 ## Captcha Settings (Gateway)